oneapi-src/oneDNN/src/gpu/nvidia/README.md

 ## Memory

-Currently, only the buffer-based oneDNN API is supported for Nvidia backend.
+Both buffer-based  and USM-based oneDNN APIs are supported for Nvidia backend.

 ## Suported Data Types